ScenarioHunting/website/index.md

 ### Why Scenario Hunting?

 * It helps to make the right decision, based on the right data, at the right level while swithing from design to implementation.
-* It uses a language which can be easily understood by both humans and machines.
+* It communicates using a simple, abstract, but familiar language which can be easily understood by both humans and machines.
 * It reduces the gap between design and implementation.
 * It encourages you to focus on model and behavior  first, and then switch to code.
 * It assists you to explicitly uncover the causality behind the elements of the model, and discover the missing ones.